In the mood for a wee visit to Oz?

 Do not try to catch or kill the snakes (You might get bitten too.
 Furthermore, snakes are protected in Australia.)

-Try to remember the color and shape of the snake to describe to the doctor.
+Try to remember the color and shape of the snake to describe to the doctor. - 4 - Wear shoes or scuba boots when walking in rock pools at the beach.

 Be very careful with shells, cans etc on the beach.
 They could have a dangerous animal hiding inside.